0x77ff/Byte-Stealer/README.md

 **Repository will not be updated until September 15.
 This version doesnt work, use an earlier commit!**

 #### Upcoming features
-• Startup Functionality(steal login details such as discord)/
+• Startup Functionality(steal login details such as discord)\
 • Cryptojacking(Btc address swapper, eth miner to your wallet)